struct

 some(callback=[function:BiPredicate], parallel=[boolean], maxThreads=[integer])

-Used to iterate over a struct and test whether any items meet the test callback.
+Used to iterate over a struct and test whether ANY items meet the test callback.

 Arguments: